A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 Officers of the House of Assembly

 The Chief Clerk, Assistant Clerks, Sergeant-at-Arms, and Legislative Counsel.
-These officers report directly to the Speaker.

 The party having the second largest number of seats in the House of Assembly.
-It receives financial and procedural advantages over other opposition parties.

 The Ombudsman conducts impartial investigations of complaints from individuals who believe they have been treated unfairly by the provincial government.
 The complaints must be received in written form.
 The Ombudsman is appointed by Governor in Council under the Ombudsman Act and reports directly to the House of Assembly.